inet-framework/inet/doc/src/users-guide/ch-environment.rst

 Overview
 --------

 Wireless networks are heavily affected by the physical environment, and the requirements for today’s ubiquitous wireless communication devices are increasingly demanding.
-Cellular networks serve densely populated urban areas, wireless LANs need to be able to cover large buildings with several offices, low-power wireless sensors must tolerate noisy industrial environments, batteries need to remain operational under various external conditions, and so on.
+Densely populated urban areas are served by cellular networks, large buildings with several offices need to be covered by wireless LANs, low-power wireless sensors must tolerate noisy industrial environments, and batteries need to remain operational under various external conditions, among other things.

 The propagation of radio signals, the movement of communicating agents, battery exhaustion, etc., depend on the surrounding physical environment.
-For example, signals can be absorbed by objects, can pass through objects, can be refracted by surfaces, can be reflected from surfaces, or battery capacity might depend on external temperature.
+For example, objects can absorb or let through signals, surfaces can refract or reflect signals, and battery capacity might depend on external temperature.
 These effects cannot be ignored in high-fidelity simulations.

-In order to help the modeling process, the model of the physical environment in the INET Framework is separated from the rest of the simulation model.
-The main goal of the physical environment model is to describe buildings, walls, vegetation, terrain, weather, and other physical objects and conditions that might have effects on radio signal propagation, movement, batteries, etc. This separation makes the model reusable by all other simulation models that depend on these circumstances.
+To assist in the modeling process, the physical environment model in the INET Framework is separated from the rest of the simulation model.
+The main goal of the physical environment model is to describe buildings, walls, vegetation, terrain, weather, and other physical objects and conditions that might have effects on radio signal propagation, movement, batteries, etc. This separation allows the model to be reusable by all other simulation models that depend on these circumstances.

 The following sections provide a brief overview of the physical environment model.

 .. _ug:sec:environment:physicalenvironment: